malHewitson/skytask/README.md

 # skytask

 Create a sqlserver db, I have called it sky.
-Since Microsoft do not publish their driver to maven central and I don't have a local maven repository so i can't download the driver from the microsoft website.
-So I have used the jtds driver, unfortunately this does not support sqlserver 2014 so I have used an earlier version.
+Since Microsoft do not publish their driver to maven central and I don't have a local maven repository into which I could have downloaded the driver from the microsoft website.
+I have used the jtds driver, unfortunately this does not support sqlserver 2014 so I have used an earlier version of sql server.

-In the service file application.properites I have used the jtds url spring.datasource.url=jdbc:jtds:sqlserver://localhost:1433/sky since you will have a microsoft driver then you could use spring.datasource.url=jdbc:sqlserver://localhost:1433;databaseName=sky
+In the service file application.properites I have used the jtds url assumning the db is local and running on port 1433 spring.datasource.url=jdbc:jtds:sqlserver://localhost:1433/sky since you will have a microsoft driver then you could use spring.datasource.url=jdbc:sqlserver://localhost:1433;databaseName=sky